meherun-nesa-marjan/FundNest-Client/README.md

 ---
 ## Get Started
-- Follow these steps to set up the project locally
+- Follow these steps to set up the project locally<br>
 1️⃣ Clone the repository:

 ```sh